 Same Sex 'Green Card Marriage' Facts

-Generally, the law of the place where your marriage was celebrated determines whether the marriage is legally valid for purposes of immigration.
-USCIS applies relevant laws to determine the validity of a same-sex marriage.
-The state in which you're domiciled, or in which you currently reside, doesn't determine whether USCIS will recognize a marriage as valid.
+Generally, the law of the state where your marriage license was issued determines whether a marriage is legally valid.
+USCIS views same-sex marriage as valid so long as it was legally commenced.
 You can file an immigration visa petition for your spouse even if you have moved to another state after getting married.

-Get Professional Help With Your Same-Sex Green Card Marriage
+Get Legal Help With Your Same-Sex Partner's Green Card

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.